anderssandstrom/ecmc_avs_fat_sat/README_Target.md

 ```

-Example:Use the "-g10" option in order to see the complete value (if for instance a value is dispalyed in a format not suitable, could happen for encoders)..
+Example: Use the "-g10" option in order to see the complete value (if for instance a value is dispalyed in a format not suitable, could happen for encoders)..
 ```
 //Dispaly without exponant with 10 digits. camonitor -g10 IOC_TEST:ec0-s5-EL7201-Enc-PosAct